-But cheaper does not always mean equivalent.
+Lower cost does not mean the product is equivalent to an FDA-approved brand-name medication.
 Here is a thorough breakdown of the pricing, the regulatory landscape, and when each option makes the most sense.

 Price Comparison Table: Compounded vs Brand-Name

-Prices are approximate monthly costs at standard maintenance doses as of early 2026.
-Savings card eligibility and insurance copays vary significantly.
+Prices are approximate monthly costs at standard maintenance doses as of May 2026.
+Savings card eligibility and insurance copays vary significantly; manufacturer self-pay and savings programs are changing, so verify current pricing with the manufacturer or your provider.

 Compounded Pricing Across Telehealth Providers